49 Wall Mounted Desks Built with Pipe

 Unsure about the dimensions or how to assemble it yourself?
 Our experience team provides free design assistance.

-This unique desk is a fun addition for a beach house or sailing aficionado, but is $400 from the store.
-Get the look for less by making it yourself.
+This unique desk is a fun addition for a beach house or sailing aficionado.
+Get the look by making it yourself.

 Each wall support for the rope only requires two Flange fittings, two 90° Elbow fittings, and a few short lengths of pipe to connect them.
 A hidden brace and brackets where the desktop meets the wall adds stability.